vmargb/Myoso/README.md

 ## What is it?

-Ordinary flashcard apps are great for 1:1 facts and definitions but struggle with *long chain of thought* or **Step-by-step knowledge**:
-- "What are all the verb endings in past tense?"
-- "how do you reverse a linked list?"
-- "walk me through this derivation".

-Standard flashcard *can* be used in this way, but wind up becoming **heavy**, carrying too much mental load.
-A deck with hundreds(or thousands) of these *heavy* cards quickly become unsustainable to maintain long-term.
+Ordinary flashcard apps are great for one-to-one facts and definitions, but they struggle with long chains of thought: "What are all the verb endings in the past tense?", "How do you reverse a linked list?", "Walk me through this derivation".
+You *can* squeeze these into normal cards with one retrieval step, but this requires too much to hold in your head at once, and a deck with hundreds of these heavy cards quickly becomes unsustainable and impossible to maintain long-term.

-Myoso fixes this problem by modellling your answer as an ordered sequence of steps.
-During review, you **reveal and rate each step** individually, unlocking later steps only after earlier ones are recalled well.
-Likewise, forgetting an *earlier* step naturally blocks access to the subsequent steps until you **rebuild the chain again**.
-This reinforces the full procedural flow, rather than merely memorising isolated bits as normal flashcards would do.
+Myoso fixes this by modelling your answer as an ordered sequence of retrieval steps.
+During review you reveal and rate each step individually, where later steps unlock once the earlier ones are recalled well.
+If you forget an early step, the ones after it is blocked again until you rebuild the chain.
+This reinforces the whole procedural flow, rather than memorising isolated / separated fragments the way a normal flashcard do.

+### Branching paths

+An answer(or chain of thought) can have multiple routes.

+Instead of writing the question twice, you can give it several banching paths.
+Each path is its own sequence of steps, and every one of them comes back for review on its own schedule.

+Paths can also **fork** in the *middle* of a chain.
+Any step can split apart into different branches midway, so a card grows into a small *tree of thought*, with a shared trunk of reasoning that forks wherever the problem can genuinely go more than one way.
+Branches stay independent of each other, forgetting a step in one branch only blocks what sits beneath it, so struggling with path A never resets path B.

+In the card editor, press `b` on a **step** to start a new branch beneath it and `r` to start a whole new path from the question itself.
+Press `d` to remove the selected step (anything below it moves up) or `D` to remove it together with everything beneath it.
+When a step has several branches, each one needs a name so you can tell which direction you are going during review.

 ---